selvaklnc/wmao/src/content/posts/money-income-stream.md

 2\.
 Traffic Coop Earnings
 -------------------------

-LeadsLeap's Traffic Coop is a unique system where members send traffic to a shared Coop Link and earn in two ways:
+<span data-link="https://leadsleap.com?r=selvaklnc">LeadsLeap</span>'s Traffic Coop is a unique system where members send traffic to a shared Coop Link and earn in two ways:

 ### Coop Income